01-edu/Branch-Blockchain/Quest9 Exploring blockchains/clillet/README.md

 # Raid 2 Wallet

-The goal of this raid is to create a fully functional command line wallet for a blockchain of your choice.
+The goal is to create a fully functional command line wallet for a blockchain of your choice.
 You can choose any of the major alternative blockchains: Solana, Tezos, Poladot, Cosmos...
 The executable `clillet` must follow and implement the help description below.
 Our wallet consists of the following subcommands
 - `generate` to generate a new wallet
 - `import <file>` to import a wallet from a file
 - `connect <endpoint>` to connect to an existing blockchain node